 The following compensation breakdown showcases what a distributor is required to do in order to rise in the ranks of the company.
 Take note of the term PQV, which stands for “personal qualifying volume.”
 This volume is calculated in points, not dollars; however, each point is roughly equivalent to about 1.2x dollars.
 So, in order to achieve a 100 PQV, for example, you would need to spend about $120/month of your own money on Youngevity product.

-As with any MLM or other business, there are pros and cons to Youngevity.
+As with any business out there, there are both pros and cons to Youngevity.

 Organic products– Youngevity, in partnership with Beyond Organic, offers quality nutritional supplements and foods.
 You can be fairly certain that these supplements and foods will help you become healthier.